thorwhalen/essays/ai_horizons.md

 One way to do this is to constrain the space of possibilities to resemble to something resembling our minds (rather than our brains).

+# Self-organizing code

+It's about writing components in such a way that the structure (think DAG) of the program itself can be inferred by the (unordered) set of components itself, with minimized "further questions" to dispel ambiguity.
+Totally and absolutely possible: You have types, names, tests, and as a last resort, the user, to help reduce any ambiguities.

+By projecting language constructs to a common space — for instance, by wrapping their interfaces to a universal one — we make it easier for various components to be connected into a computational structure.

+But how can we make connecting components easier?
+Identifying patterns and erecting a reusable components out of the composition of other components brings us some of the way — and this is how computation has evolved so far; chunking and aliasing.

+What’s outside that box?

+Thought experiment: Leave a developer with a bunch of code she didn’t write, and ask her to build stuff with it (with minimal glue code).
+How would she approach the problem?

+The code itself, along with all it’s meta-data, has a lot of information about how one could, or could not, connect things together.
+We have documentation, tests, names given to functions and arguments, types, etc. If this information could be extracted and codified properly, it would significantly reduce the entropy or structural possibilities.

+But extracting and codifying this information is hard when you have so many languages, styles, choice of words, etc. That said, if you provide tools for a human to add to guide the system, there may be hope.

+R&D POC: Write components with strongly typed interfaces, throw them in a pool with no further instructions, and get a generator of DAGs that connect these components in a input-output type-compliant manner.
+Generator would start with the smallest DAGs, and build from there.

+But types are too restrictive; their history is tainted with too-close-to-the-machine concerns.
+We need a more flexible concept to replace type.
+Duck-typing is one direction, but might be too flexible.
+Perhaps a more fuzzy approach is needed.
+Rather than matching types, we associate a scaled matching score to any two components (or any two sets of components).
+Probabilistic approaches would then guide the search for compliant structures.